alanng10/Dark/Docue/a.md

 # Dark

-Dark is sense general and sense level.
+Dark is sense gene and sense leve.

 Dark is park dark.